jundalisay/superb/content/en/superphysics/principles/chapter-11.md

 Since then, the metaphysical and dharmic nature of Socratic dialetics have been forgotten.
 Dialectics nowadays refers to Hegel's dialectics that do not have any metaphysics nor even any mysticism*.

 > *The Republic clearly talks about reincarnation and chakras in [the Story of Er](/research/socrates/simple-republic/book-10/chapter-3).
 This adds to our dialectical dataset which also includes those from Hinduism and Buddhism.
-These then lead to principles in Medical Superphysics that mirror Ayurveda, Chinese Medicine, and Homeopathy
+These then lead to principles in Bio Superphysics that mirror Ayurveda, Chinese Medicine, and Homeopathy